 Lexus ES300 owners have reported 7 problems related to automatic transmission control module (under the power train category).
+The most recently reported issues are listed below.

 Upon acceleration in stop-and-go traffic, severe hesitation with brake-like effect, engine reviving, with driver thrown forward, then lurching into gear.
 Said was fixed with installation of tsib tc004-3.
 Narrowly being missed by oncoming traffic when car basically stalled.
 Tsib not a fix.
 Now engine light on.
 Dangerous in stop-and-go traffic.